NECOTIS/thesisLouisCommere/Chapter 3 (2D vs 3D VASSD)/code/readme.md

  2D / 3D button: Mode 2D -> Distance between the camera and the tag is not encoded, Mode 3D -> the distance is encoded (with repetition rate)

- Loc / Navig button: Loc -> localization experiment (tags are smaller) / Nav -> navigation experiments (tags are bigger)
+ Localization / Navigaton button: Localization -> localization experiment (tags are smaller) / Navigation -> navigation experiments (tags are bigger)